kartik-pant-23/applications-tracker/README.md

 </p>

 ## Screenshots
-App comes with both Light and Dark themes.
-Soft colors and a minimalist design is used, hence enhancing user experience.
+The app comes with both Light and Dark themes.
+Soft colors and a minimalist design are used, hence enhancing user experience.
 Screenshots of the screens created so far are added below -
-> I don't think there are anymore screens that need to be created, I have built all the screens and we will work on fixing issues and adding features.
+> I don't think there are any more screens that need to be created, I have built all the screens and we will work on fixing issues and adding features.

 |    | Light UI | Dark UI |
 |----|----------|---------|